jcblsn/jcblsn/README.md

 ### About me

-I am a data scientist currently working towards a master’s degree in statistics at the London School of Economics.
-I have experience in statistical modeling, deep learning, and cloud computing.
+I'm a data scientist with expertise in statistics, deep learning, and cloud computing.

 ### Links